Sum of Measures 1—5 (Total Package)

 |07B - Secondary purchase: government securities||

-No amount/estimate: May, The central bank is prepared to support the government's stimulus package with planned pruchases of government bonds in the secondary market.
+No amount/estimate: May 2020, The central bank is prepared to support the government's stimulus package with planned purchases of government bonds in the secondary market.

 |08A - Swaps info_outline|

-(i) April, USD1.85 million - TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases; (ii) April 15, USD0.02 million TASF - REG: Strengthening Social Protection in the Pacific; (iii) April 22, USD6 million (USD3 million COL; and USD3 million ADF) - REG: Pacific Disaster Resilience Program (Phase 2); (iv) April 24, USD0.13 million TASF - REG: Developing the Pacific Health Sector (Additional Financing); (v) June 5, USD0.14 million TASF - REG: Pacific Economic Management, Phase 3 (Additional Financing); (vi) June 24, USD20 million (USD10 million COL, USD10 million ADF) COVID-19 Rapid Response Program; (vii) No amount/estimate: July 24, USD0.04 million cofinanced amount under Strengthening Social Protection in the Pacific (Additional financing); (viii) July 29, USD1.5 million COVID-19 Emergency Response under the Asia Pacific Disaster Response Fund; (ix) August 10, USD0.25 million TASF - Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (x) August 12, USD0.11 million TASF - Support for Gender Sensitive Responses to COVID-19 in the Pacific Developing Member Countries.
+(i) April 2020, USD1.85 million - TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases; (ii) 15 April 2020, USD0.02 million TASF - REG: Strengthening Social Protection in the Pacific; (iii) 22 April 2020, USD6 million (USD3 million COL; and USD3 million ADF) - REG: Pacific Disaster Resilience Program (Phase 2); (iv) 24 April 2020, USD0.13 million TASF - REG: Developing the Pacific Health Sector (Additional Financing); (v) 5 June 2020, USD0.14 million TASF - REG: Pacific Economic Management, Phase 3 (Additional Financing); (vi) 24 June 2020, USD20 million (USD10 million COL, USD10 million ADF) COVID-19 Rapid Response Program; (vii) No amount/estimate: 24 July 2020, USD0.04 million cofinanced amount under Strengthening Social Protection in the Pacific (Additional financing); (viii) 29 July 2020, USD1.5 million COVID-19 Emergency Response under the Asia Pacific Disaster Response Fund; (ix) 10 August 2020, USD0.25 million TASF - Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (x) 12 August 2020, USD0.11 million TASF - Support for Gender Sensitive Responses to COVID-19 in the Pacific Developing Member Countries; (xi) 24 November 2020, USD5 million - Pacific Disaster Resilience Program (Phase 3) under ADF [update].

-(i) April 14-Oct 13: IMF Catastrophe Containment and Relief Trust-Grant Assistance For Debt Service Relief, SDR59,428 (SDR0.729/USD); (ii) No amount/estimate: April 24, The government is receiving funds and medical supplies from several countries, including Australia, the People's Republic of China, New Zealand, and the United States, and development partners (including the World Bank) to support its COVID-19 response; (iii) April, USD0.3 million UN COVID-19 Response & Recovery Fund from UNDP; (iv) May 20, Australia will provide USD100 million financial support to 10 Pacific countries and AUD13 million has been allocated for Solomon; (v) June 1, IMF Executive Board approves a USD28.5 million disbursement to address the COVID-19 pandemic comprising SDR6.93 million (about USD9.5 million, 33.3% of quota) under the Rapid Credit Facility (RCF) and SDR13.87 million (about USD19 million, 66.7% of quota) under the Rapid Financing Instrument (RFI) to help cover urgent balance of payments needs stemming from the COVID-19 pandemic; (vi) August 6, UNICEF Solomon Islands welcomes a USD0.347 million funding from the Government of Japan to boost ongoing COVID-19 preparedness efforts; (vii) August 20, The Government of Australia was pleased to provide SBD1 million (USD0.122 million) to the Ministry of Health and Medical Services for five new medical ventilators as part of its broader support to Solomon Islands’ COVID-19 preparedness and response; (viii) August 25, The Ministry of Agriculture and Livestock (MAL) through the Livelihood Sector Committee (LSC), signed two project funding agreements with the UN Food and Agricultural Organization for a total amount of USD0.999 million (approximately SBD8 million) [update]; (ix) August 31, The European Union and the Government of Solomon Islands have signed a new Financing Agreement, which will provide EUR8 million or nearly SBD78 million to improve the efficiency of the response to the COVID-19 crisis, especially in the key sectors of health and education.
+(i) 14 April - 13 Oct 2020: IMF Catastrophe Containment and Relief Trust-Grant Assistance For Debt Service Relief, SDR59,428 (SDR0.729/USD); (ii) No amount/estimate: 24 April 2020, The government is receiving funds and medical supplies from several countries, including Australia, the People's Republic of China, New Zealand, and the United States, and development partners (including the World Bank) to support its COVID-19 response; (iii) April 2020, USD0.3 million UN COVID-19 Response & Recovery Fund from UNDP; (iv) 20 May 2020, Australia will provide USD100 million financial support to 10 Pacific countries and AUD13 million has been allocated for Solomon; On 11 December 2020, as part of Australia’s AUD13 million (SBD70 million) COVID-19 response package in Solomon Islands, every province has received a cash grant and resources including 4WD vehicles, boats, OBMs, computers and printers [update]; (v) 1 June 2020, IMF Executive Board approves a USD28.5 million disbursement to address the COVID-19 pandemic comprising SDR6.93 million (about USD9.5 million, 33.3% of quota) under the Rapid Credit Facility (RCF) and SDR13.87 million (about USD19 million, 66.7% of quota) under the Rapid Financing Instrument (RFI) to help cover urgent balance of payments needs stemming from the COVID-19 pandemic; (vi) 6 August 2020, UNICEF Solomon Islands welcomes a USD0.347 million funding from the Government of Japan to boost ongoing COVID-19 preparedness efforts; (vii) 20 August 2020, The Government of Australia was pleased to provide SBD1 million (USD0.122 million) to the Ministry of Health and Medical Services for five new medical ventilators as part of its broader support to Solomon Islands’ COVID-19 preparedness and response; (viii) 25 August 2020, The Ministry of Agriculture and Livestock (MAL) through the Livelihood Sector Committee (LSC), signed two project funding agreements with the UN Food and Agricultural Organization for a total amount of USD0.999 million (approximately SBD8 million); (ix) 31 August 2020, The European Union and the Government of Solomon Islands have signed a new Financing Agreement, which will provide EUR8 million or nearly SBD78 million (USD9.5 million) to improve the efficiency of the response to the COVID-19 crisis, especially in the key sectors of health and education; (x) 2 October 2020, IMF Catastrophe Containment and Relief Trust (2nd Tranche) - grant assistance for debt service relief, USD0.10 million.

 |09 - International Assistance Provided|